-The risk related to asbestos poisoning is that if it’s being worked with the tiny particles can be inhaled and can cause severe health problems, including cancer.
-Generally if left intact in a structure it poses no major threat but its better removed from your environment then pose a potential hazard.
+The risk related to asbestos poisoning is that if it’s being worked with, tiny particles can be inhaled and can cause severe health problems, including cancer.
+Generally if left intact in a structure, it poses no major threat but it’s better removed from your environment than posing a potential hazard.

 Even though asbestos use is now forbidden, some of those buildings are still standing.
 That is why you are seeing more and more specialised companies offering services for asbestos removal in urban areas.
 Asbestos removal is not something that should be tackled by untrained and unequipped individuals.
 Inhaling asbestos particles can cause severe health problems, including cancer.

 If you are concerned that your home might be riddled with asbestos, you should immediately call the professionals to inspect your home.
 Once the evaluation is done, the removal process can begin, during which you will have to leave your household.

 Finally, let’s talk about lead paint.
 Up until the 1970s, paints contained a high amount of lead in them.
 However, things are drastically different now.
 Today, paint can contain only 0.1% of lead.
 For example, that number was 50% before the 1960s.